-Olivia is very excited to join KEBMusicTuition in September 2020, and offers piano lessons on Saturday mornings, between 9am and 12.30pm.
+Olivia joined KEBMusicTuition in September 2020, and currently offers online piano lessons via Zoom on Tuesdays and Fridays.

 Róza was born in Budapest and after ten years of piano playing she started to change her musical direction to Early Keyboards.
 She graduated with a Bachelor of Music from the Franz Liszt Academy in 2015, then received a scholarship from Birmingham Conservatoire.
 In parallel with her UK studies she finished her Master studies in Budapest under Borbála Dobozy, Ágnes Ratkó, Miklós Spányi, and graduated with highest honours as a performing artist of harpsichord.

 After accompanying baroque and modern flautists, she started to learn flute, which became her second instrument.